kevinferg/spectral-shape-encoding/dataset_generation/README.md

 ## How to generate datasets
 To generate the shape datasets, first a separate executable that computes a signed distance field (SDF) must be compiled.
 Then, a MATLAB script generates all datasets as .mat files.

+**UPDATE:** Now the SDF is computed directly in MATLAB.
+The compilation instructions below are not needed.

 ### Compiling SDF executable
 #### Windows